 This means that the next stage of the evolution of the WESM can commence.
 An IPPA will be in an excellent position to benefit from open access with flexibility and control over the trading of the energy output of the IPP plants.

-For 2015, PSALM targets to commence the process for the selection and appointment of the IPPAs for the Bulk Energy of the Unified Leyte Geothermal Power Plants and Mindanao Coal-Fired Power Plant in the Mindanao Grid.
+PSALM targets to commence the process for the selection and appointment of the IPPAs for Caliraya-Botocan-Kalaya Hydroelectric Power Plants in 2021, Casecnan Hydroelectric Power Plant in 2021 and Mindanao Coal-Fired Power Plant in 2022.

 The sale structure for the remaining IPP plants may vary from what have been previously used depending on the complexity and nature of IPP contracts.
 In general, the sale structure should allow the market and fuel risks to be borne by the IPPAs through back-to-back agreements without changing the existing contractual obligations as provided for in the ECAs and/or PPAs, as applicable.